 Relationship to validate

-sitectl validate tells you whether something has drifted. sitectl converge fixes it.
-Run validate first to understand what needs to change, then converge to apply it.
+sitectl validate tells you whether something has drifted. sitectl converge repairs drifted components while preserving components that are already in a valid enabled or disabled state.
+Run validate first to understand what needs to change.